-For some, working in high fashion and doing makeup for celebrities is the highest echelon available within our industry.
-It is a side of the job that almost makes the artist a celebrity in their own right.
-It is fun, flashy and you get to meet a lot of amazing people.
+For some aspiring artists, working in high fashion and doing makeup for celebrities is the dream.
+It’s one of those makeup jobs where the artist becomes a celebrity in her own right.
+It is fun, flashy, and you get to meet a lot of amazing people.

-But, is it attainable?
-There are those who believe that working at this level is a right received for the privileged few, those who have paid their dues and can do no wrong with a brush and color.
-There are also those who believe that an education in makeup will hurl open the doors and they will be turning away celebrities because their calendar is so full.
-The truth is, like most things, probably somewhere in the middle.
+But is it attainable?
+Some makeup artists believe that working at this level is a right reserved for the privileged few—those who have paid their dues and are makeup masters.
+There are also those who believe that professional makeup training will hurl open the doors.
+That a makeup certificate will immediately land them makeup jobs without even trying.
+Like most things, the truth lies somewhere in the middle.

-There are no rights or wrongs in how you choose to pursue your career, but if becoming a celebrity makeup artist or working in high fashion is on your wish list, you will need to live where the celebrities are.
+There is no right or wrong in how you pursue your makeup career.
+But if becoming a celebrity makeup artist or working in high fashion is on your wish list, you will need to live where the celebrities are.
 In that case, you have three choices.

-- First, move to one of the big cities with Runway, film, TV and theatre abounding, and get to work networking and showing everyone how amazing you are.
+- Move to a major city with a thriving runway, film, TV and theater industry.
+Get to work networking and showing everyone how amazing you are.

-- Second, get an agent who can book you work in one of these cities and who has the pull to get the client to fly you there and back.
+- Find an agent who can book you work in one of these cities.
+Seek out someone who has the “pull” to get the client to fly you there and back.

-- Third, move to one of the places where the big stars vacation and land the client that way!
-For some, a celebrity client will come fast, for others, it could take decades.
+- Move to a popular celebrity vacation spot, and land the client that way!
+For some, a celebrity client will come fast.
+For others, it could take decades.

-In my career, it was never a major goal of mine, it just happened as a side effect of having worked as an actor myself.
+When I started my makeup career, working on celebrities was not a major goal of mine.
+My celebrity experience happened as a side effect of working as an actor myself.
 It happens differently for everyone.
-All I can say is, be prepared.
-If you do makeup well, which you will from having taken the QC course and practised the material, you will be armed to work at a very high level.
+All I can say is be prepared.
+If you do makeup well, you will be equipped to work high-profile makeup jobs.

-If a major job does not happen for you right away, don’t fret.
-Keep working on everyone you can, keep sharpening the basic skills and learning new ones.
-As a makeup artist, no job is a bad job.
-Anytime you have a brush in your hand, you have the opportunity to grow.
-The more you know, the more you develop, the more people you meet and the more passion you display, the more likely you will be to land the job or the client you have been waiting for.
+If a major job does not land in your lap you right away, don’t fret.
+Keep working on everyone you can.
+Sharpen your basic makeup skills and learn new ones.
+As a professional makeup artist, no makeup job is a bad job.
+Anytime you have a brush in your hand, you have the opportunity to grow as an artist.
+The more you know, the more you develop.
+You’ll begin to meet more people.
+Be sure to always showcase your passion for makeup artistry.
+Others will see it, and you will be to land the job or client you have been waiting for.

-If you are working hard and pushing yourself on a daily basis, not landing the big job will not be a reflection on your talent.
+Remember that it’s not an overnight process.
+You may work hard, push yourself on a daily basis, and won’t land a big job for a while.
+This is not a reflection of your talent.
 It just means the time hasn’t come yet.
 If you are not working hard and just waiting for it to happen for you, well, keep waiting (and perhaps consider another career).

-There is a shortcut that might help you to get some celebrity clients faster.
-If you are able to develop a solid relationship with an artist who works with celebrities, you may be able to get a job assisting.
-In most cases, this will have you in the room with the artist as they work on the celebrity client.
-But sometimes, it allows you to prep that clients face, etc. This is valuable because you can learn just how to behave in those situations and if the artist you are working with sees your skill, they very well may recommend you either to their agent, or to a celebrity who they cannot see due to another booking.
-Assisting may be one of the best ways to open the door to your first celebrity.
+In most cases, you’ll be in the room assisting the lead makeup artist as they work on the celebrity client.
+But sometimes, you may be able to directly prep that client’s face.
+This is valuable experience.
+You’ll learn how to behave in front of a celebrity.
+And if the lead makeup artist sees your skill, they may recommend you to their agent, or to a celebrity they cannot see due to another booking.
+Taking a job as an assistant makeup artist may be one of the best ways to opening the door to celebrity makeup artistry.